ariafatah0711/ctf_aria/overthewire/bandit/level 12.md

 ---
-layout: default
+layout: level
 level: 12
-name_file: level
+previous: ./level 11.html
+next: ./level 13.html
 ---

-{% include level-section.html %}

 # soal
 The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions